poupou-web3/sybil-scorer/README.md

 - **sblegos** a package to perform on-chain transactions analysis to detect potential Sybil behavior.
 - **sbutils** is a package that makes it easy to load the data extracted with sbdata and use it in sblegos.

-More details on the packages and example are provided below.
+More details on the packages and examples are provided below.

 ### sbdata